Request A Free Estimate

 If you notice an engorged wood tick, it’s probably female; they become bloated after feeding.
 However, males tend to be smaller than females and have silver or white lines on their backs and do not expand after feeding.

-Wood ticks go through four life cycle phases: egg, larvae, nymph and adult.
-To pass through each phase, they must have a blood meal.
-This is why ticks attach to humans and other animals.
+Wood ticks go through four life cycle phases: egg, larva, nymph, and adult.
+Each phase requires a blood meal to advance, which is why ticks seek out humans and animals.

 Wood ticks are widely distributed throughout the Midwest and are most common in Iowa, Minnesota, and Wisconsin.
 Ticks like humid places with abundant vegetation such as prairies or wooded areas.
 On the plus side, they don’t generally infest buildings!

-It takes a minimum of 6-8 hours of constant contact for a tick to transmit a disease, so quick identification and removal of an attached tick is crucial.
-If you experience any severe symptoms after a tick bite, save the removed tick and call your doctor.
+Disease transmission requires a minimum of 6–8 hours of continuous contact, so prompt removal is key.
+If you experience severe symptoms after a tick bite, save the removed tick and contact your doctor.

 Tick bites often resemble spider bites.
 Look for bumps on the skin, especially red dots that are about the size of a dime.
 You should always check for ticks after spending time outside.
 They can latch on anywhere but they are partial to moist and warm areas that are lower on the body.
 Contrary to rumor, ticks do not “burrow" under the skin; you should be able to see attached ticks on the surface of the skin or under hair.